Orthogonality#

 In this example, the sine and cosine functions are sampled at eight equally spaced points, producing two 8-dimensional vectors:

 These vectors, although hard to visualize due to their 8-dimensional nature, can be mathematically analyzed.
-The key point is that in the space defined by these eight dimensions, the angle between these vectors is
+The key point is that in the space defined by these eight dimensions, the angle between these vectors is \( 90^\circ \) (or \( \pi /2 \) radians).
+This implies that the sine and cosine vectors are orthogonal.

 This example illustrates how mathematical abstraction extends beyond our physical intuition, enabling us to analyze properties in higher-dimensional spaces.
 The concept of multiplying two vectors and obtaining a zero result is generalized in mathematics as orthogonality.